luckman212/login-items-dump/README.md

 For more information about background task management, you may want to read Apple's [Manage login items and background tasks on Mac](https://support.apple.com/guide/deployment/manage-login-items-background-tasks-mac-depdca572563/web) page.

-### Screenshot of a portion of the program's output
+### Screenshot showing a portion of the program's output

 <img src=image2.png width=1016>